dusan-b/fm-insure-landing-page/README.md

 ## What I learned

 While working on this project, I was able to expand my knowledge on how to make websites faster and more accessible.
-Among other things, I used the Firefox Dev Tools and Lighthouse more actively for this, which gave me a better understanding of how to improve the quality of my built web sites.
+Among other things, I used the Firefox Dev Tools and Lighthouse more actively for this, which gave me a better understanding of how to improve the quality of my built websites.

 ### Inline SVG